The Go-To Guide on Relocating after Retirement

 Topeka, Kansas, is another U.S. city that offers its residents a low cost of living.
 In Topeka, the cost of living for retirees is 8 percent below the country's average while the median home value is a mere $95,600.
 The city features treatment facilities that are specifically for older adults, and the area's health care costs are below the national average.

-Is It Better to Rent After Retirement?retirement-homes
+Is It Better to Rent After Retirement?

 One way to keep costs down is to rent your retirement home instead of buying it.
 Consider downsizing into an apartment, a condo or a townhome.
 In most cases, less square footage translates into a cheaper housing payment.
 If you're like many people, you bought a home in your current city's pricier area to be in a good school district or close to child-friendly amenities like dance schools and soccer fields.
 With your kids living on their own, you can move to a more affordable area and rent.
 In some cases, you can move just a short distance to enjoy a significantly lower cost of living.